How to use this for a multilingual blog

 Recipes in different languages

-With WP Recipe Maker, recipes are always part of a regular post, the parent post for that recipe.
+With WP Recipe Maker, recipes are usually part of a regular post, the parent post for that recipe.
 When using WPML or Polylang, this post can have a specific language associated with it.
 This doesn't really affect the recipe in any way.
 The idea is that you write a separate recipe for each language you need, and add those different recipes to those different posts.
 The clone recipes feature can help speed things up there, but there will be no automatic translation.

 Once you've added a recipe to a parent post you can enable the "Parent Language" column on the WP Recipe Maker > Manage page.
 This will allow you to see what the language of the parent post for the recipe is and filter by it as well.